florensie/ExpandAbility/README.md

-# Effectful
+# ExpandAbility
-Minecraft library mod that provides increased control over vanilla effects and abilities.
+Minecraft library mod that provides increased control over vanilla abilities.

 ## To Do
 - Add Github Actions CI to deploy to Curseforge